Springdales School Dubai, Al Quoz 4 – The Review

 Springdales School Dubai [SSD], established in 2012-13, is a full phase Pre-K to Year 12 for-profit Indian school offering the Central Board of Secondary Education (CBSE) curriculum to a mixed, co-educational student body.
 The school is in phased launch and currently offers educational provision from Pre-K to Year 11.
 Springdales School is located in Al Quoz 4 directly adjacent to Jumeira University.

-Whilst Springdales School had dropped its Good School rating in the Dubai Schools Inspectorate’s 2016-17 Inspection, this has now been recovered in 2018.
+Whilst Springdales School had dropped its Good School rating in the Dubai Schools Inspectorate’s 2016 Inspection, this was securely recovered in 2017 – and confirmed in 2018 with further improvements.
 At the time of our last review, and Springdales’ newly downgraded Acceptable School rating, we wrote of the promise of the school and our belief that Springdales School would recover swiftly.
 Our confidence has not been misplaced.
 A Good School rating is the minimum expected by the KHDA for any school operating in Dubai and the speed of Springdales School’s recovery suggests a school with considerable potential to improve.
-As it stands, as of November 2018, Springdales School is rated a Good School with some Very Good and Outstanding features.
+As it stands, as of February 2019, Springdales School is rated a Good School with some Very Good and Outstanding features – and in our view its highly deserved recognition of what the school is achieving and the on-going investment and ambition of the school towards achieving Very Good school status.

 Springdales School represents the first school launched by the Goldline Group, a 23-year old Dubai-headquartered multi-national operating in the re-cycling, construction and logistics sectors.
 Whilst the school is for-profit, its launch for Dr Navjit Singh Anand, Chairman and Founder of Goldline Group, was motivated in part “to give something back” with a corporately socially responsible move to provide better educational opportunities to the Indian community in Dubai.
 The school takes its franchised brand from the respected Springdales School in India where Dr. Anand was educated and his aim is a world class facility.
 The founding school in India was established in 1955 by British educationalist and LSE graduate Dr. Rajni Kumar (née Nancie Joyce Margaret Jones).